 Things You Will Need to Bring to the Island

 • Everything!
-Governors Island is an island and if you don’t bring it, what you need is not going to be there!
+Roosevelt Island is an island and if you don’t bring it, what you need is not going to be there!

 • Food (food is also sold by vendors on the island as a service, but it never hurts to bring your own)

 • 100+ ft. of electrical cord (if bringing corded power tools)